 Guwahati is located on the banks of the mighty Brahmputra River.
-Guwahati and Dispur are within the range of 8 kms from each other.
+Guwahati and Dispur are within the range of 8 km from each other.
 The River Brahmputra which cuts across Assam is the widest here and at times the other bank is invisible.
 Guwahati is surrounded by hills from three sides and the mighty Brahmputra in the North.
-Surrounded by the districts of Nabari, Barpete, Gopalpara, Darrang and Marigaon, it is bordered by the state of Meghalaya in the South.
+Surrounded by the districts of Nabari, Barpete, Gopalpara, Darrang, and Marigaon, it is bordered by the state of Meghalaya in the South.
 Tropical rains lash Guwahati from May to September and it chills the weather in the winter months.Guwahati and Dispur are the twin cities within the distance of 8 km from each other.
-Actually Dispur is the political capital of the state but Guwahati being the commercial hub of the entire North East region; many mistake it to be the capital of Assam.
+Dispur is the political capital of the state but Guwahati being the commercial hub of the entire North East region; many mistakes it to be the capital of Assam.
 Dispur is famous for its auction market of tea.
 Guwahati known as Pragjyotishpur earlier is an ancient city from the Vedic days.
-Over the period of time it became the melting pot of cultures and traditions of the people who came and settled here.
+Over some time, it became the melting pot of cultures and traditions of the people who came and settled here.
 Today

-The main attraction of Guwahati lies not only in its natural splendours but also its serene calmness and the not so modernized approach of life.
-The people of Guwahati are still self satisfied and would like to be left alone.
-Although some anti national activities with militant support have been on for some years in the area, the Assamese clan is basically peace loving.
+The main attraction of Guwahati lies not only in its natural splendors but also its serene calmness and the not so modernized approach of life.
+The people of Guwahati are still self-satisfied and would like to be left alone.
+Although some anti-national activities with militant support have been on for some years in the area, the Assamese clan is peace-loving.

 The people are busy in either plucking tea leaves in the vast tea gardens or are in some or the other way related to the occupations with the tea gardens.
 People work in paddy fields and silk production is also one of the important trades of this part of the country.
-The silk produced here known as Moga and Pata is world famous for its quality and soft texture.
-People love to sing and dance on special occasion and one such special occasion is the Bihu.
-Bihu is celebration of Spring and the harvest season and is celebrated with great fervour throughout Assam.
+The silk produced here known as Moga and Pata is world-famous for its quality and soft texture.
+People love to sing and dance on a special occasion and one such special occasion is the Bihu.
+Bihu is a celebration of Spring and the harvest season and is celebrated with great fervor throughout Assam.